 There are several scenarios in which a dog bite might take place.
 If someone else’s dog bites you, your child or your dog, consider the circumstances.
 Do you know who owns the dog?
 Is it a puppy?
 Is the dog exhibiting strange or aggressive behavior?

 If you know who owns the dog and the owner is present, exchange names and contact information.
 Obtain information from any witnesses, as well.
-Ask the owner if they can show proof their dog has an up-to-date rabies vaccination.
-If you do not know who owns the dog, you may need to get a rabies vaccination, which could cost more than $3,000.
+Ask the owner if he or she can show proof that the dog has an up-to-date rabies vaccination.
+If you do not know who owns the dog, you may need to get a rabies vaccination, which could cost thousands of dollars.

 What to Do After a Puppy Bites You

 If a puppy bit you, stay calm and try not to react.
 A puppy is still a baby, and it may bite because it is teething, or trying to establish its dominance.
 A bite from a puppy is not likely to be the result of aggression.

 Though it will probably be a minor dog bite, a puppy bite might still hurt, and it may break the skin as well.
 If the bite results in a superficial wound, follow the steps outlined below to treat it.